Canary release

 Create Version

-- Select the function for which you want to perform gray release
+- Select the function that requires canary release

-- In the [Gray Release Configuration] module, click [Release New Version]
+- In the Canary Configuration module, click Release a New Version

 - Enter the version description and confirm the release